Chinese spacecraft acquires images of entire planet of Mars

 Among the images taken from space were China’s first photographs of the Martian south pole, where almost all of the planet’s water resources are locked.

-In 2018, an orbiting probe operated by the European Space Agency had discovered water under the ice of the planet’s south pole. read more
+In 2018, an orbiting probe operated by the European Space Agency discovered water under the ice of the planet’s south pole.

 Locating subsurface water is key to determining the planet’s potential for life, as well as providing a permanent resource for any human exploration there.